Australian Business Number: Applying for an ABN

 Before applying for an ABN the entity must have a tax file number (TFN).

-Format of the ABN
+Format

 The ABN is an 11-digit number where the first two digits are a checksum.
 Unlike with the tax file number (TFN), the ATO has publicised the formula for checking and creating valid ABN checksums.
 Also, the nature of the ABN algorithm means that any 9-digit number can be made into a valid ABN.

-In the case of companies, the ATO determines the ABN by using the company's Australian Company Number (ACN) to which the two-digit checksum is prefixed.
+Checksum Method and Verification

+The Australian Business Number (ABN) is a unique 11 digit identifier issued to all entities registered in the Australian Business Register (ABR).

+The 11 digit ABN is structured as a 9 digit identifier with two leading check digits.
+The leading check digits are derived using a modulus 89 (remainder after dividing by 89) calculation.